bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 Most of tests needs to write password to application to authenticate, open some view, ...
 By default, reports produced by SeleniumRobot display all actions, steps containing method calls with arguments.
 Then all password may be visible to anyone.
 To avoid this potential security risk, name your method arguments containing a password with one of this 3 ways: `password`, `pwd`, `passwd`.
-Any argument name containing one of these words will be masked. e.g: `myPassWordLong` will also be masked as containing `password`
+Any argument name containing one of these words will be masked ONLY IF LONGER THAN 5 CHARACTERS. e.g: `myPassWordLong` will also be masked as containing `password`

 	Step _setPassword with args: (myPass, )